hartwigmedical/actin/molecular/README.md

 #### N viruses

-In addition to the driver fields, the following data is captured per virus:
+In addition to the general driver fields, the following data is captured per virus:

 | Field        | Example Value                | Details                                                                                      |
 |--------------|------------------------------|----------------------------------------------------------------------------------------------|